Leo Takae: Career

 After graduating from Higashi Fukuoka High School in his native Kyushu, Takae signed his first professional contract with Gamba Osaka ahead of the 2017 season.
-He didn't feature for Gamba's first team during his debut campaign but did score 2 goals in 30 appearances for Gamba Under-23 in J3 League.
+He didn't feature for Gamba's first team during his debut campaign but did score 2 goals in 30 appearances for Gamba Under-23 in the J3 League.

-2018 saw him get more top team action, he made his J1 debut in the Osaka derby match at home to Cerezo Osaka on 21 April.
+2018 saw him get more first team action, he made his J1 debut in the Osaka derby match at home to Cerezo Osaka on 21 April.
 The match finished in a 1-0 win for Gamba as a result of Hwang Ui-jo's first half penalty.
 Takae played the full 90 minutes.
 He went on to play a total of 9 times in the league and 7 times in the J.League Cup during the 2018 season while also having time to play 16 games for Gamba Under-23 as they finished 6th in J3 League.